 Angelica Cheung, the founding editor-in-chief of Vogue China, is described by Forbes magazine as “the high priestess of China’s fashion scene”.

-Cheung presided over the prestigious magazine’s launch eleven years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
+Cheung presided over the prestigious magazine’s launch thirteen years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
 Vogue China’s phenomenal influence and industry clout has gained her respect and admiration throughout the global luxury industry.

 Cheung is an eloquent, engaging and dynamic public speaker who has a unique perspective on the China luxury industry and the broader issues of establishing – and maintaining – a brand presence in the world’s fastest-growing economy.
-The editor, who had a distinguished career in newspapers, magazines and radio, before launching Vogue China, has been the subject of profile stories in The Times of London, the Guardian and on CNN and BBC television and radio.
+The editor, who had a distinguished career in newspapers, magazines and radio, before launching Vogue China, has been the subject of profile stories in The Times of London, the Guardian, Forbes and on CNN and BBC television and radio.